 Effective information sharing is critical to the success of a coordinated emergency response.
-The EM domain supports emergency-related services (including preparing first responders and responding to disasters), information sharing, and activities such as homeland security and resource communications management.
-The EM domain leverages existing and emerging technology, lessons learned, and prior successes to:
+The EM subcommittee supports emergency-related services (including preparing first responders and responding to disasters), information sharing, and activities such as homeland security and resource communications management.
+The EM subcommittee leverages existing and emerging technology, lessons learned, and prior successes to:

 - Enhance data exchange standards, internal processes, and operational effectiveness.